Ahmad Ibrahim Secondary School: Uniform and discipline

 Junior (secondary 1 and 2) boys wear light grey short trousers.
 Senior boys wear grey long trousers.
 Girls wear a green skirt.
 All students wear a white shirt with the school badge, and white socks.

-Conduct marks are given for compliance with the school's expectations, including responsibility and appropriate work habits.
-Penalties for offences include detention, caning (for boys only) and suspension.
-For "Category 1" (serious) offences such as truancy, defiance, smoking, vandalism and fighting, at the first offence, boys receive caning plus detention, while girls receive extended detention.
-The same penalties apply to a repeated "Category 2" offence such as latecoming, chewing gum or use of electronic devices.
-The less serious offences are punished with detention or Cleaning Work Order.
+Conduct grades are awarded for compliance with the school's expectations, including responsibility and appropriate work habits.

 Co-curricular activities

 The school has produced several outstanding shooters who went on to represent Singapore in major competitions, and has consistently been ranked highly for the National Inter-school Shooting Championships for its 10 metre air rifle event (as part of the International Shooting Sports Federation (ISSF) shooting event) despite its background as a neighbourhood school in Yishun.
 After being awarded as the Niche Programme School for shooting, the school has since received a boost in funding, and is allowed to admit students based on their potential in shooting via Direct School Admission.